 Funding For Research

 Fieldwork – a Fieldwork Research Fund has been established to make small grants (normally a maximum of £500) to support fieldwork, survey or museum research visits that are relevant to the Geosciences in South-West England, but not for visits to laboratories or for laboratory analyses.
 Applicants must be fully paid-up Members of the Ussher Society or full-time students (who do not need to be Members).
 There are separate forms for students (download here) or fully paid up members (download here).
 If you are a fully paid up student member, please use the student form.
 A fieldwork bursary of up to the value of £500 is available to successful candidates.
 Successful candidates will be expected to offer either a talk or a poster for presentation at the earliest Ussher Society Annual Conference which follows the completion of the project for which they obtained funding.
 There is also the expectation that the project-work will be offered for publication in ‘Geoscience in South-West England’, subject to reviewer approval of the manuscript.
-Please complete all of the fields and return the form to: email@example.com by no later than 1st May 2016.
-Applications will be acknowledged, and notification of the results will take place by 30th May 2016.
+Please complete all of the fields and return the form to: firstname.lastname@example.org by no later than 31st May 2016.

 Annual Conference – a number of bursaries are usually available to support full-time students who wish to make an oral or poster presentation at the Society’s Annual Conference held in January of each year.